-This UNO ABA certificate program does not lead to Board Certification in Behavior Analysis unless one takes all courses in the ABAI verified course sequence listed below and the BACB practicum (750-1500 hours) or BCBA supervised field experience.
-In addition, the individual’s degree must be in Psychology or Education or Applied Behavior Analysis.
-See BACB website for more details on attaining BCBA and requirements for supervised fieldwork.
+This UNO ABA certificate program does not lead to Board Certification in Behavior Analysis (BCBA) unless one takes all courses in the ABAI verified course sequence and completes 1500 or 2000 hours of required supervised fieldwork.
+The supervised fieldwork is not offered as a course in the ABA Certificate program and must be arranged independently by the student.
+See BACB for more details on attaining BCBA and requirements for supervised fieldwork.

 Applicants must submit online application to the UNO graduate office including: